1967 European Baseball Championship

 The 1967 European Baseball Championship was held in Belgium and was won by Belgium.
 Great Britain finished as runner-up.

 The two major forces in European baseball, Netherlands and Italy, who competed in the last five finals before 1967 between them, didn't take part.

+It was the last edition of the tournament to be held in Belgium until 2025.